Subhasis-Panda/HTML/README.md

 # HTML
-Here Some HTML 5 Projects are Presents.
+Here Some HTML-5 Projects are Presents.